daos-stack/daos/doc/user/container.md

 and `GROUP@` in the ACL.
 These values are a part of the container properties.
 They may be set on container creation and changed later.

+#### Privileges

-The owner-user (`OWNER@`) always has set-ACL and get-ACL permissions, even if they are not explicitly granted by the ACL.
-This applies regardless of the other permissions they are granted by ACE(s) in the ACL.
+The owner-user (`OWNER@`) has implicit privileges on their container.
+The owner-user can always open the container, and has set-ACL (A) and get-ACL (a) permissions.
+These permissions are included alongside any permissions that the user was explicitly granted by entries in the ACL.

+Because the owner's special permissions are implicit, they apply to access control decisions even if they do not appear in the `OWNER@` entry, and even if the `OWNER@` entry is deleted.

 The owner-group (`GROUP@`) has no special permissions outside what they are granted by the ACL.